-Dr. Raymond Rohne/雷蒙德 羅納/레이몬드 론 (he/him/his) is a contemporary historian with a concentration in the history of collections, specifically modern and contemporary art and collectors.
+Dr. Raymond Rohne/雷蒙德 羅納/레이몬드 론 (he/him/his) is a postdoctoral fellow (PolyU Hong Kong) and contemporary historian with a concentration in the history of collections, specifically modern and contemporary art and collectors.
 He completed the Doctor of Philosophy (Ph.D.) program in history and anthropology at The Hong Kong University of Science & Technology (HKUST).
 Raymond primarily examines issues in conspicuous consumption, cultural mobility, mass culture, and the history of benevolence in art museums.
-He also holds a B.A. in Political Science & International Relations from Yonsei University's Underwood International College in Seoul, M.A. in Chinese Studies from The Chinese University of Hong Kong (CUHK), M.Phil. in history and anthropology from HKUST, and a Certificate in Arts Management from New York University (NYU).
+He also holds a B.A. in Political Science and International Relations from Yonsei University's Underwood International College in Seoul, an M.A. in Chinese Studies from The Chinese University of Hong Kong (CUHK), an M.Phil. in history and anthropology from HKUST, and a Certificate in Arts Management from New York University (NYU).
 Raymond also has an extensive background in East Asian contemporary history, the art market, and design, specifically in behavioral studies of consumers of cultural goods.
-Furthermore, he has strived to embrace diversity, equity, and inclusion through multicultural initiatives and shared cultural exchange in an ever evolving world.
+Furthermore, he has strived to embrace diversity and inclusion through multicultural initiatives and shared cultural exchange in an ever-evolving world.
 He is based in Hong Kong, China.